 - Make sure that the chains are correctly-sized for your tires.

 - Follow directions for installing tire chains precisely.
 Apply the chains as tightly as you can to ensure the maximum chain life.

 - Get off-highway somewhere to a safe place before installing, servicing, or removing tire chains.

 - Don’t deflate tires to install tire chains.
 (Tires should be normal inflation.)

 - Drive approximately 1/4 mile, then stop and retighten.
-Some extra links may be cut off, or retained on the fastener arm.
+Some additional links may be cut off or retained on the fastener arm.
 Apply the rubber adjusters after retightening.
 DO NOT USE ADJUSTERS ON “ALL CABLE-TYPE” CHAINS.

 - Try not to exceed 30 miles per hour.
 Both accelerate and decelerate slowly.
 Do not allow the spinning or locking of wheels.

 - If a cross-chain seems to fail, stop immediately.
 Continue with a repair or removal.
 NEVER DRIVE WITH A BROKEN CHAIN.